apache/nuttx/configs/c5471evm/README.txt

 	CONFIG_ARCH_STACKDUMP - Do stack dumps after assertions

+	CONFIG_ARCH_CALIBRATION - Enables some build in instrumentation that cause a 100 second delay during boot-up.
+This 100 second delay serves no purpose other than it allows you to calibratre CONFIG_ARCH_LOOPSPERMSEC.
+You simply use a stop watch to measure the 100 second delay then adjust CONFIG_ARCH_LOOPSPERMSEC until the delay actually is 100 seconds.

   C5471 specific device driver settings

 	CONFIG_SERIAL_IRDA_CONSOLE - selects the IRDA UART for the